Dynamic Balanced Graph Partitioning: Online Rematching

 \section{Online Rematching}

-Let us first consider the special case where clusters are of size two ($k=2$, arbitrary~$\ell$).
-This is essentially an online maximal (re)matching problem: clusters of size two host (resp.~``match'') exactly one pair of nodes, and maximizing pair-wise communication within each cluster is equivalent to minimizing inter-cluster communication.
-In a~$k=2$ scenario, the question of which node to evict is trivial: there is simply no choice.
-The problem can also be seen from a ski-rental perspective: one has to identify a good tradeoff between serving requests remotely (``renting'') and migrating the communicating nodes together (``buy'').
+Let us now consider the special case where clusters are of size two ($k=2$, arbitrary~$\ell$).
+This can be viewed as an online maximal (re)matching problem: clusters of size two contain (``match'') exactly one pair of nodes, and maximizing pairwise communication within each cluster is equivalent to minimizing inter-cluster communication.

-A natural greedy online algorithm~$\greedy$ to solve this problem proceeds as follows: For each cluster~$C_i$, hosting nodes~$u_i, v_i$, we count the total number of inter-cluster requests over time for its nodes.
-After~$3\alpha$ requests occur between nodes inside any cluster~$C_1$ to nodes outside the cluster, we identify the cluster~$C_2$ with which~$C_1$ communicated most frequently in this time period.
-We then collocate~$u_1$ with the single node in $C_2$ ($v_2$ or~$u_2$) with which it communicated the most---ties broken arbitrarily and without involving any other clusters in the repartitioning.
-Afterwards, we reset all pairwise communication counters involving nodes from (old) clusters~$C_1$ and~$C_2$ (i.e.,~$u_1,u_2,v_1,v_2$).